DRIVER'S ED REGISTRATION BEGINS JUNE 9TH AT 8 AM THROUGH VIRTUAL COUNSELOR

 - Provide research and statistics of all student drivers that completed our program

 Duration: 9 Week Course on Saturdays during school year, 3 Week Course Monday through Thursday during Summer.

 Available: 3 sessions during the school year.
 (View the upcoming classes)

-Locations: 14 Broward County High Schools: Boyd Anderson, Coconut Creek, Coral Glades, Coral Springs, Cypress Bay, Deerfield Beach, Dillard, Everglades, Flanagan, McArthur, Northeast, Nova, Plantation, and Taravella.
+Locations: 10 Broward County High Schools: Boyd Anderson, Coconut Creek, Coral Glades, Coral Springs, Cypress Bay, Deerfield Beach, Dillard, Flanagan, McArthur, and Plantation.

 Instruction Time: 60 Hours (18 hours Range and 18 hours class time, 24 hours project & testing time).
 Each class is 4 hours: 2 hours classroom and 2 hours driving.
 Students can miss one class.

 Register: Public & Charter School students must register through Virtual Counselor.

 Description: All sessions are open to students of both public and non-public secondary schools.
 The program offers the DELAP program which includes the Restricted License Test and Drivers License Test for those who are eligible.
 Students will receive a certificate of completion at the end of the class.
 We also offer the Drug and Alcohol Class course within our curriculum.
 In order for the Drug & Alcohol Class to count, you must test while enrolled in the Driver's Ed Course.